paduagroup/fftool/README.md

 ----------------------------

-In molecular systems the initial configuration will generaly not contain molecules crossing the boundaries of the simulation box.
-A buffer distance of 1.5 A is reserved at the boundaries of the box to avoid overlap of molecules from periodic images in the initial configuration, as explained in the `packmol` documentation (this empty space is added only for orthogonal boxes).
-So the user should allow for this empy volume when defining the size of the box.
+In molecular systems the initial configuration will generaly not contain molecules crossing boundaries of the simulation box.
+A buffer distance of 1.5 A is reserved at the box boundaries to avoid overlap of molecules from periodic images in the initial configuration, as explained in the `packmol` documentation (this empty space is added only for orthogonal boxes).
+So the user should allow for this empy volume when supplying the size of the box.

 For simulations with extended materials it is possible to create chemical bonds across boundaries.
 The option `-p` allows specification